-10. Students with special educational needs and disabilities or health issues
+10. Students with special educational needs and disabilities

 We recognise that students with special educational needs (SEN) and disabilities or certain health conditions can face additional safeguarding challenges and are 3 times more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including: